What makes an egress window different than other normal windows?

 While these may vary slightly depending on where you live, here are a few requirements you will have to take into account regarding your basement egress windows:

-- Not all basement rooms need egress windows, only bedrooms
+- Not all basement rooms need windows that meet Egress code, only bedrooms

 - Any bedroom-sized room with a closet is considered a legal bedroom requiring an egress window, no matter what you label or call it.